DexterHuang/CyberCodeOnline/UpdateNote.md

 Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub

 ## Updates
+### 2023/01/02
+- Correction of typo on the previous update note, red envelop will drop 1 to 200 coins (*In game drop rate was not changed, just the update note has a typo*)
 ### 2023/01/01
 - Lunar New Year Event Update
   - Added new NPC Luna, you can find her in Yen's corner store in Market district, she sell 3 new items, `Rice Cake`, `Sushi` and `Dumplings`, additionaly she also sells `Legendary Locked Container`, all of which is changable with `Gold Coins`
-  - Added new item `Red Envelop`, you can open it from your inventory to receive randome amount of `Gold Coins` range from 1 to 400 coins
+  - Added new item `Red Envelop`, you can open it from your inventory to receive randome amount of `Gold Coins` range from 1 to 200 coins
   - Added bundle system, and 4 bundles, one of which can be claimed for free once a day
   - Added two new chat frames
   - Fixed several security issues